gamedevware/charon/docs/advanced/backup_restore.rst

-Backup and Restore
+﻿Backup and Restore
 ==================

 Charon can create a full snapshot of a game data file and restore it later.
-Backups capture the complete state of the database — all documents, schemas, project settings, and metadata — in a single portable file.
+Backups capture the complete state of the database - all documents, schemas, project settings, and metadata - in a single portable file.

 .. contents:: On this page